 - In Onimusha 2, Word of God states that the Yagyu Jubei who is the main character is the grandfather of the Yagyu Jubei. ...then Onimusha 4 comes out and there's a Jubei (it's a title in the family) and she's his granddaughter...
 Any sign of a lovely eyepatch?

-- The Persona 3 Videogame Remake for the PSP has the option to take a female protagonist.
-There are also shots of a male version of Elizabeth named "Theodore."
+- The Persona 3 Videogame Remake for the PSP has the option to play as a female protagonist.
+There's also an optional male version of Elizabeth named "Theodore."
 The fandom has taken this and ran with it in terms of fanart.
-The female protagonist, however, looks and acts nothing like the male, having a notably more expressive and cheerful personality.
+However, the trope is subverted.
+The female protagonist looks and acts nothing like the male, having a notably more expressive and cheerful personality.
 Her social links are also completely different from the original main character.
-Theodore however is basically a male Elizabeth right down to the Fish out of Water scenes.
+Theodore, while very similar to Elizabeth, is canonically her brother (which can be seen in future games).

 - Lightning was billed as a Distaff Counterpart to Cloud Strife.
 This got hilarious when fans of the series, after decades of extremely pretty and androgynous heroes, were all too ready to complain that Lightning was "just another girl-faced guy".
 Until they found out that she actually was a girl.